Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 This is why I am so disturbed each time I hear a professor of mine make reference to the Gender/Sex Distinction.
 When they do so, it naturalizes and enforces a binary and essential stratification upon us. *It* is what distorts, corrupts, and subverts reality.
 It delegitimizes my reality and imposes their own construction of what is and what can be onto me, demanding I accept that I am somehow "biologically male" regardless of how I look, how I speak, how I dress.

-A few of my professors have talked at length about how we can decolonize Anthropology.
+Some of my professors have talked at length about how we can decolonize Anthropology.
 But I say that to talk about "decolonizing" Anthropology is easy, yet there's no such thing as decolonization without radicalization.
 And to radicalize Anthropology, we must reject the fundamental colonial and essentialist paradigms with which we are armed.

 So here's my first step towards radicalizing Anthropology: the Culture/Biology Distinction is to Anthropology what the Gender/Sex Distinction is to Gender Studies.
 It denies the reality that these things came at the same time, intimately influence one another, and are fundamentally oppressive power structures.
 In reality, gender constructs sex, and sex constructs gender.
 Gender is not simply the "interpretation" of sex, and to posit such an idea is to construct hierarchy between the validity of these two concepts.